-With cold weather approaching, you might be thinking about how well your old air source heat pump is going to work this year.
-You might also be wondering if now is a good time to do heat pump installation.
+With cold weather approaching, you might be wondering how well your outdated air source heat pump is going to operate this year.
+You might also be questioning if now is a good time to do heat pump installation.

 A new air source heat pump is more energy efficient and can help you spend less on energy bills over its lifetime.

 They’re a combined heating system and cooling system.
 These heat pumps transfer heat from the outdoor air to make your home cooler or warmer.
-They don’t produce heat or air conditioning like a natural gas furnace or a standard central air conditioner.
-A heat pump has indoor and outdoor units that interact to provide you with heating and cooling.
+They don’t produce heat or air conditioning like a natural gas furnace or a traditional central air conditioner.
+A heat pump has indoor and outdoor units that work together to supply your heating and cooling.

-We’re going to discuss this topic today, plus:
+We’re going to go over this topic today, plus:

-- How ENERGY STAR® models can help you save money.
+• How ENERGY STAR® certification can help you spend less money.

-- How to select an energy-efficient heat pump system for your home.
+• How to choose an energy-efficient heat pump system for your home.

 What Is SEER in Heat Pump?

 SEER (Seasonal Energy Efficiency Ratio) is a heat pump rating system that evaluates how efficient air source heat pumps are at using electricity for cooling.
-The higher the SEER, the better they are at transferring heat during the cooling season.
+The higher the SEER, the more efficient they are at transferring heat during the cooling season.

 What Is a Good SEER Rating for a Heat Pump?